uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/buffer_wrappers.rst

 ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are helper functions
 for passing `SYCL`_ buffers to oneDPL algorithms.
-These functions accept a SYCL buffer and return an object of an unspecified type (referred below as *buffer position object*) that satisfies the following requirements:
+These functions accept a SYCL buffer and return a *buffer position object*, which type satisfies the following requirements but is otherwise unspecified:

 - It is copy-constructible and copy-assignable.
 - It is comparable with ``operator==`` and ``operator!=``.